Make the most of your new Android with one of the best cell phones plans

 - Expensive for a single line

-T-Mobile already covers more than 8,300 cities and towns in the U.S. with its 5G network, or roughly 80 percent of Americans, and it has no plans of stopping there.
-As the nation's leader is 5G coverage, speed, and reliability, it comes as no surprise that T-Mobile's latest Magenta MAX cell phone plan was made for the 5G generation.
+T-Mobile already covers more than 300 million people in the U.S. with its 5G network and it's still expanding with its Ultra-capacity mid-band coverage.
+As the nation's leader in 5G coverage, speed, and reliability, it comes as no surprise that T-Mobile's latest Magenta MAX cell phone plan was made for the 5G generation.
 It's by far the most lavish T-Mobile plan you can get, and it certainly won't come cheap.
 A single line on Magenta MAX costs $85 per month, but the third line is free like all other T-Mobile plans.
-For three lines, your monthly bill (which includes taxes and fees) will come out to be $141 per month or $172 per month for four lines.
+So for three lines, your monthly bill (which includes taxes and fees) will come out to be $141 per month or $172 per month for four lines.

 Magenta MAX's higher price tag is worth it for those who consume heavy amounts of data and want nothing less than the best data speeds possible.
 Not only does this plan come with unlimited premium data, meaning that data speeds will never be slowed down or deprioritized, but it also offers a very considerate 40GB of hotspot data to keep you connected wherever you go.
 If you ever manage to use that up, your hotspot will still be unlimited at 3G speeds.